-110 | activity testcase time | text
+110 | activity testcase timestamp | text

 A build start message is generated by tcc prior to build tool execution.
-The parameters are the TCC activity counter, the path name of the test case being built and the time the build started.
+The parameters are the TCC activity counter, the path name of the test case being built and the (date and) time the build started.